tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 The concept of 'Tests' in the context of BDQ Core include four distinct types: Validation (bdqffdq:Validation); Issue (bdqffdq:Issue); Amendment (bdqffdq:Amendment) and Measure (bdqffdq:Measure).

 Each bdqcore: Test is an instance of a subclass of bdqffdq:DataQualityNeed (e.g. bdqffdq:Validation) composed with an instance of a subclass of bdqffdq:Method (e.g. bdqffdq:ValidationMethod) composed with an instance of bdqffdq:Specification.
 When run by an implementation, each BDQ Core Test can produce a data quality report consisting of bdqffdq:Assertions.
-See the diagrams and further information in the [bdqffdq: Framework Guide](../guide/bdqffdq/index.md).
+See the diagrams and further information in the [Framework Ontology Guide](../guide/bdqffdq/index.md).

 #### 2.2.1 Validation Tests (normative)